TheServerBorn/J-29-Interface-Engine/ROADMAP.md

 # Scope Freeze

-The v1.0 roadmap is feature-frozen.
+The v1.0 roadmap is feature-frozen around the approved four-shell release scope.

 New ideas should generally be recorded for post-v1.0 development instead of being inserted into the initial release unless they are required for: